gupta-ayushi/TextEmotionRecognition/README.md

 Welcome to EmotionEcho, a text emotion recognition web app built using Streamlit and NLP.
 This tool analyzes text input and identifies the underlying emotions, providing insights into the emotional tone of the text.

-## Description
-Welcome to EmotionEcho, a text emotion recognition web app built using Streamlit and NLP.
-This tool analyzes text input and identifies the underlying emotions, providing insights into the emotional tone of the text.

 ## Features
 Real-time Emotion Analysis: Enter text and get instant feedback on the emotions detected.